saidone75/alfresco-node-vault/README.md

 accumulates, making each upgrade more complex than the last.
 Site collections become sluggish, search operations time out, and what was once a highly efficient ECM solution becomes a burden on daily operations.

-## The Solution: Alfresco Node Vault
+## The solution: Alfresco Node Vault

 A Spring Boot application designed for long-term storage of Alfresco nodes.
 Unlike traditional archiving solutions, Alfresco Node Vault completely removes nodes from Alfresco and its database, freeing resources while maintaining